 Morocco is a land of sand and coastline.
 Desert landscapes and mountains dominate the interior of the country, with its cities hiding labyrinthine marketplaces.

-It’s fine to explore when the weather’s mild, but when it’s hot and the sun is beating down on you?
-Mm, not so fun.
+It’s fine to explore when the weather’s mild, but when it’s scorching hot and the sun is beating down on you?
+It can make for a miserable time.
 So we’re helping you decide when the best time to visit Morocco is, with an in-depth look at what’s going on weather (and festival) wise in this North African nation.

 When is The Best Time To Visit Morocco?